-Currently working on Star Dog & Turbo Cat, an action adventure CG animated feature for Red Star 3D, due for completion at the end of 2019, due for general release shortly thereafter.
+I’m currently working on Star Dog & Turbo Cat, an action adventure CG animated feature for Red Star 3D, due for completion at the end of 2019, due for general release shortly thereafter.
 Here are some examples of previous work with Red Star.

 The National Commemoration of the Centenary of the Battle of The Somme (2016) – also known as Somme 100 – in Manchester’s Heaton Park, a concert featuring video and dance underscored by my work.

 The Aviatrix (2014), a feature-length documentary for which I composed an original soundtrack, premiered on BBC4 in March 2015.